| Title: | Visualization of Categorical Response Models |

 Optional specification of the y coordinates ranges.
 See also |

-The underlying models are fitted with the function vglm
+The underlying models are fitted with the function vglm from the package VGAM.
+The family argument

-for vglm
+for vglm is sratio(parallel=FALSE).

 The stars show the exponentials of the estimated coefficients.
 In sequential logit models the exponential coefficients can

 be interpreted as odds.
-More precisely, the exponential represents the multiplicative effect of the covariate j on the continuation ratio odds
+More precisely, the exponential represents the multiplicative effect of the covariate j on the continuation ratio odds if increases by one unit.

-, the stars are scaled so that they all have the same maximal ray length.
+In addition to the stars, we plot a cirlce that refers to the case where the coefficients of the corresponding star are zero.
+Therefore, the radii of these circles are always .
+If scale=TRUE, the stars are scaled so that they all have the same maximal ray length.
 In this case, the actual appearances of the circles differ, but they still refer to the no-effects case where all the coefficients are zero.
 Now the circles can be used to compare different stars based on their respective circles radii.
-The p-values beneath the covariate labels, which are given out if test.rel=TRUE
+The p-values beneath the covariate labels, which are given out if test.rel=TRUE, correspond to the distance between the circle and the star as a whole.
+They refer to a likelihood ratio test if all the coefficients from one covariate are zero (i.e. the variable is left out completely) and thus would lie exactly upon the cirlce.

 It is strongly recommended to standardize metric covariates, display of effect stars can benefit greatly as in general differences between the coefficients are increased.

-P-values are only available if the corresponding option is set TRUE
+P-values are only available if the corresponding option is set TRUE.

 odds |